ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/30 Logic programming/10 Predicates.md

 pagetitle: Predicates
 status: alpha
 ---
 As we just discussed, it's possible for all the methods of a task to fail, in which case the call itself fails.
-In many cases, that's an error.
-So by default, Step treats that as an error.
+In many cases, that's a bug, so Step normally treats that as an error.
 If we try running `[Dog morris]` below, we get an error:
 ```Step
 # Try: [Dog morris]
 Dog benji.